Formal grammar: Introductory example

-A grammar mainly consists of a set of production rules, rewriting rules for transforming strings.
+A grammar mainly consists of a set of production rules, rewrite rules for transforming strings.
 Each rule specifies a replacement of a particular string (its left-hand side) with another (its right-hand side).
 A rule can be applied to each string that contains its left-hand side and produces a string in which an occurrence of that left-hand side has been replaced with its right-hand side.

 Unlike a semi-Thue system, which is wholly defined by these rules, a grammar further distinguishes between two kinds of symbols: nonterminal and terminal symbols; each left-hand side must contain at least one nonterminal symbol.
 It also distinguishes a special nonterminal symbol, called the start symbol.

 The language generated by the grammar is defined to be the set of all strings without any nonterminal symbols that can be generated from the string consisting of a single start symbol by (possibly repeated) application of its rules in whatever way possible.

 If there are essentially different ways of generating the same single string, the grammar is said to be ambiguous.

 In the following examples, the terminal symbols are a and b, and the start symbol is S.